inkognitro/oas-tszod-gen/README.md

 I coded my own solution because I wanted to
 - have fine-grained and separated functions and type definitions for each API endpoint
 - be able to easily test these endpoint caller functions with exchangeable `RequestHandler` implementations
-- have automatically generated [Zod](https://zod.dev) schemas of any endpoint request data, which can be used for form validations
+- have automatically generated [Zod](https://zod.dev) schemas for any endpoint request data, which can be used for form validations

 ## Semantic versioning
 **Worried about different code generation outputs after updating this library?**